ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 > Edsger Dijkstra

 APL was originally designed by Ken Iverson in 1957 as a mathematical notation to be used on blackboards[[ref](#ref_hist_apl_computer_history)].
 Kev Iverson was hired by IBM in 1960 to further develop the notation, at that point still just a mathematical notation and not a programming language.
 Finally in 1966 the IBM released APL360 written in a bit under 40,000 lines of 360 assembly, called APL after Iverson's famous paper *A Programming Language*.

-It was at this time that some of my colleagues at Pacific Northwest National Laboratory first tried APL on the IBM mainframes, and when Richard Stallman wrote a text editor in APL [[ref](#ref_gnuapl_stallman)].

 Just before leaving IBM, in 1979 Iverson gave his famous *ACM Turing Award Lecture* titled *Notation as a tool of Thought* where he builds up algorithm intuition in the reader using the APL language[[ref](#ref_ntot)].
 In 1980, Iverson left IBM for I. P. Sharp Associates where he developed SHARP APL [[ref](#ref_wiki_iverson)].
 It was just after this in 1981 that Dyalog APL was born, potentially the most popular APL implementation today and a significant force in the APL community[[ref](#ref_hist_dyalog)].
 Ken Iverson moved on from IPSharp in 1990 to JSoftware to write the J programming language along with Roger Hui, a colleague from I.P.
-SHARP, who sadly passed away earlier this month in October 2021.
+SHARP, who sadly passed away earlier this month (October 2021).

 I used the BQN language as my APL variant, as it's very actively developed and I believe in the developers behind the project.
 APL is the only language where I opted for a newer implementation instead of finding the oldest one possible.
 Marshall Lochbaum began designing BQN in collaboration with his colleagues at Dyalog before taking it on as a personal project in 2020[[ref](#ref_bqn_hist)].

 Here's my BQN solution: